teixeirabr/quote-generator/README.md

 # Introduction

-Get random qoutes from various **Star Wars** Heros and Villians.
+Get random quotes from various **Star Wars** Heroes and Villains.
-If you like the qoute you get you can tweet it (node required!!!!).
+If you like the quote you get you can tweet it (node required!!!!).

 ## To Run This App </>

 1. Clone This repo
 2. `cd` into the project folder
 3. Create a build of the front-end
    ###### Copy and Paste into Terminal
    `npm run build`
 4. Start the server to run app
    ###### Copy and Paste into Terminal